La Pedrera or Casa Mila

+If you are visiting Barcelona, so LA PEDRERA is a must-visit.
+With its wavy facade, breathtaking views from its roof, and the Gaudí Museum inside, you can not miss it.
 La Pedrera, formerly known as Casa Mila is the largest civil building designed by Antoni Gaudí.
 This is one of his most innovative landmarks and has become a work of art in its own right.
 The apartment block was constructed between 1906 and 1910.
-It was Gaudí’s last work before devoting himself to the construction of the Sagrada Família.
-It has been declared UNESCO World Heritage in 1984.
+It was Gaudí’s last work before devoting himself to the construction of the Sagrada Familia.
+It has been declared UNESCO World Heritage in 1984 and it has been open to the public since 1996.
 Today it is a cultural centre and the headquarters of Fundació Catalunya-La Pedrera and houses.

 Find your accommodation now!

-La Pedrera was constructed to house apartments and offices however the owner had difficulty renting the apartments because prospective tenants thought they would have problems furnishing the rooms as they were irregularly shaped.
+The aims of La Pedrera was to satisfy people with apartments and offices.
+However, the owner had difficulty renting the apartments because of prospective tenants.
+Thought they would have problems furnishing the rooms as they were irregularly shaped.
 La Pedrera is now a museum and is open to the public for viewing and tours.

-This masterpiece, somewhat similar to Casa Batlló, breaks with traditional architecture by using not a single straight line.
-The building does not use load-bearing walls, but rest on pillars and arches.
-Together with the use of steel this allowed the architect to create completely irregular floor plans.
+This masterpiece, somewhat similar to CASA BATLLÓ, breaks with traditional architecture by using not a single straight line.
+The building does not use load-bearing walls but rests on pillars and arches.
+Together with the use of steel, this allowed the architect to create completely irregular floor plans.
 Even the height of the pillars and ceilings differ from one to another.
-In order to allow light in all the rooms, the apartments are arranged around two central courtyards, one circular and the other oval shaped.
+The apartments arranged around two central courtyards, in order to allow light in all the rooms; one circular and the other oval-shaped.

-The next floor down is the apartment El Pis de la Pedrera.
-It is mesmerizing to wander around this elegantly furnished home, done up in the style an affluent family might have enjoyed in the early 20th century.
-The sensuous curves and unexpected touches in everything from light fittings to bedsteads, from door handles to balconies, might seem admirable to us today, but not everyone thought so at the time.
+The flat on the 4th floor is filled with furniture of the time to best represent what a room of a rich family in the early twentieth century look like.
+It is called El Pis de la Pedrera.
+It is mesmerizing to wander around this elegantly furnished home; done up in the style an affluent family might have enjoyed in the early 20th century.
+Above all, the sensuous curves and unexpected touches in everything from light fittings to bedsteads, from the door, handles to balconies, might seem admirable to us today, but not everyone thought so at the time.

-For an extra special experience, you can also visit La Pedrera exclusively during a night tour.
-During the calm hours after dark, this intimate tour, limited to 30 people, will unveil to you the building’s secrets not seen on daytime visits.
-Wherever your accommodation in Barcelona, this monumental building is easily accessed through a single subway or bus ride!
+Moreover, you can also visit La Pedrera exclusively during a night tour!
+During the calm hours after dark; this intimate tour, limited to 30 people, will unveil to you the building’s secrets not seen on daytime visits.
+Wherever your ACCOMMODATION IN BARCELONA, you can easy to access this monumental building through a single subway or bus ride!

 Address: Provença, 261 – 265.
 08008, Barcelona, Spain